 If you killed someone during the robbery or while trying to escape, or you forcibly moved someone to a second location, which counts as kidnapping, then the mandatory minimum sentence upon your conviction is 10 years in a federal prison.
 This sentence could extend all the way to life in prison, or even result in you being given the death penalty.

-The penalties you may face after being charged with bank robbery are severe and incredibly frightening.
+The penalties you may face after being charged with bank robbery in Los Angeles are severe and incredibly frightening.
 However, with a skilled criminal defense attorney helping you during your trail, the perfect defense may cause your charges to be dropped, or your punishment to be lessened.
 Some potential defenses for bank robbery include:

 - You were forced to rob the bank through threats of force by a separate party

 - You are not the robber and were arrested on mistaken identity

 - You did not use force, violence, intimidation, or a deadly weapon during the robbery, so your charges may not qualify as a federal offense